- Our activities

 A visit to Hinchingbrooke Country Park includes:

 a classroom to use all day*.
 You can leave your bags here and have lunch inside or outside.
-The toilets are not used by members of the public

 a ranger to lead some of the activities (you choose which activities).
 We usually have trained volunteers to lead some activities as well